fred-lev/example-voting-app/README.md

 ## Getting started

-You can test the end to end deployement of the Apps container with docker compose by running the `e2e.sh` script:
+You can test the end to end deployment of the Apps container with docker compose by running the `e2e.sh` script:

 ```console
 git clone git@github.com:fred-lev/example-voting-app.git